Ron Hickman: Personal life

 Hickman was born on 21 October 1932 in Greytown, Natal, South Africa to Cyril Price Hickman (a bookkeeper) and Helena Alberta Hickman.
 After leaving high school he worked as a courthouse clerk in Pietermaritzburg while studying law for six years.
 He was obsessed with cars and on completing his legal training in 1954, he borrowed £100 from his father and travelled to London with the intention of finding work in the motor vehicle industry.

 He worked for both Ford and Lotus but it was his own invention, the Workmate, which allowed him to retire a rich man from the royalties paid by Black & Decker on the sales of the device.

-Former racing driver Derek Warwick (1990 Formula One, Team Lotus) said the multimillionaire was a unique character with a distinctly inventive spirit.
+Former racing driver Derek Warwick (1990 Formula One, Team Lotus) said the Hickman was a unique character with a distinctly inventive spirit.
 "He came to my offices a few times with new designs and they always intrigued me," he said.
 "He always thought of clever ways of doing things.
 Whatever he saw, whatever he touched, he wanted to reinvent it.
 That was his mind."
-Mr Warwick added that Mr Hickman was "a little bit off the wall, a little bit eccentric, a little bit wacky".
+Warwick added that Hickman was "a little bit off the wall, a little bit eccentric, a little bit wacky".
 "He was one of these 'crazy scientists' types.
 They are not like the norm; they are just different people.
 You don't design the Elan or the Black & Decker [Workmate] unless you are a very clever man."

 In 1977 he moved to Saint Brélade, Jersey, where he had a design factory and belonged to the Jersey Old Motor Club.
 He never lost his love of cars and his collection included an Elan Sprint and a Cadillac V-16.

 Hickman retired in 1982 and in 1994, he was appointed OBE for services to industrial innovation.

 He died at the age of 78 in hospital on the island after a five-month-long illness caused by a serious fall.

 After his death, more than 100 automotive sketches and concept drawings, including supporting photographs and documents were donated to the National Motor Museum Trust at Beaulieu by Hickman’s widow, Helen.